Since 1997, Stanford Anthology for Youth has published an annual literary and artistic review of work by Bay Area middle school students.

 Whether you're a writer, an artist, or just one person who once wrote one poem, you've come to the right place.
 We're searching for the best middle school writing and art in the Bay Area, and we think you might just have it.

 Submit no more than two pieces of writing of any style (poetry, fiction, nonfiction...whatever you'd like to share!) and three pieces of art.
 Show us your very best work!

 Written submissions should be in a .doc, .docx, or .pdf file.
+Times New Roman 12 point font is preferred.
 Art should be submitted as high-quality JPEG files.
 Art may be in color or in black and white.
 Please do not write your name directly on your artwork.

 SAY loves all types of writing: poetry, stories, and everything in between and beyond.
 Great writing has: